devgeniem/wp-exhale/README.md

 The earlier example would now be accessible from: `http://yoursite.com/api/export/myprovidername.xml`

 ## Special cases
-If you want to add attributes to your elements or have multiple elements with same key you can do this:
+If you want to add attributes to your elements or have multiple elements with same key you can do this with sabre/xml compatible custom arrays:
 ```php
 static public function get_export_data() {
         return array(